 For starters, we recall that there is an infinite qualitative difference between us and God.
 He is immortal and infinite.
 We are not.
 Each one of us will come to our individual end.
 But so will our society, our world, even our universe.

 That is what any judge does.
 And he will come in glory, says the creed, to judge the living and the dead.

 But what will the Last Judgment be like?
 By what criteria will we be judged?

 Only one passage in the Gospels provides a sneak preview of that day of reckoning–Matthew 25:31-46.
 First of all, note that most of Jesus’ parables have a jarring punch line.
-He’s always upsetting the preconceived notions of just about everyone, especially the most religious of the bunch, whether they be Pharisees or disciples.
+He’s always upsetting the preconceived notions of just about everyone, especially the most religious, whether they be Pharisees or disciples.